canvasxyz/canvas/docs/index.md

 [canvas] Serving HTTP API: ...
 ```

----
+This starts a peer that syncs with the browser.
+By default, it
+will also connect to everyone else running the application's topic.

-You can upgrade your application by adding new actions or models.
-Upgraded
+Now, you can upgrade your application by adding new actions or models.

-contracts will safely soft-fork away from nodes running the old contract.
+Upgraded contracts will safely soft-fork away from nodes running the old contract.

 To change existing data, you can use the admin interface to
 generate a hard-fork snapshot, which compacts and flattens the state of the application.